paras-a/Data-Structures-and-Algorithms/README.markdown

 4. **Caveat**:
    - Please note that unittests, such as those implemented in the `recursion_unittest.py` file, are not available for all functions, and some functions may lack comprehensive test coverage to verify their behavior across all possible inputs.
-Unittest was generated on best efforts basis and exists only to demonstrate understanding of the core ideas and concepts, it is not intended to be exhaustive.
+Unittest was created on best efforts basis to demonstrate understanding of the core ideas and concepts, it is not intended to be exhaustive.

 ## Guidelines